-Last Update October 6 2016 Welcome to Multimeter HQ!
+Last Updated December 12th Welcome to Multimeter HQ!
 I created MultimeterHQ to help anyone that is interested in joining the construction/home repair field in picking the right product for your needs.
 Over the past few years, I have spent 15 years in the construction field.
-During this time I have reviewed and tested quite a few different multimeters, and there are some that I would recommend, and some that I truly wouldn’t.
+During this time I have reviewed and tested quite a few different multimeters, and there are some that I would recommend, and some that aren't worth the money.
 I have tested products from nearly every brand and I have created posts to outline the advantages and disadvantages of each model.
 When it comes to multimeters, you definitely want a quality product.
 Because when you are dealing with electricity, you need something that is accurate and can give you a reading that will make your job easier!
 Any multimeter that makes your job easy and accurate is the best multimeter for you!

 Because multimeters have been around for so long, there are quite a few choices on the marketplace now a days.
 Over the years, I have gone through and tested quite a few different multimeters.
 The majority of them are decent designs, but there are some that are leagues above the rest.